Limited duration tenancies (LDTs)

 Your written lease should say how long your tenancy lasts for and when your lease expires.
 However, you don't necessarily have to leave on that date - you may negotiate with your landlord to carry on the tenancy.

 If your landlord wants you to leave at the end of the lease, they have to follow the correct procedure.
 If they fail to do so, your tenancy will carry on through a 'cycle of continuations'.
-The page on eviction at the end of your LDT or SLDT lease explains this in more detail.

 You can arrange to end the tenancy at any time, providing your landlord agrees to this.